-For each of the above years, an employee whose existing pay rate exceeds the maximum of the range and receives a performance rating of "fully meets expectations" or above for such year shall be eligible for a lump sum bonus, which shall not be added to base pay, of 2.0% for fully meets expectations, 3.0% for exceeds expectations or 4.0% for outstanding/top contributor, as indicated on Appendix B. Said bonus for the years 2018-19, 2019-20, and 2020-21 shall be paid by the Village in installments per pay period over the ensuing 12 month period, May 1 to April 30, based upon the hours worked during the applicable pay period.
-(For the period May 1, 2017, to April 30, 2018, said bonus shall be paid in a lump sum.)
+For each of the above years, an employee whose existing pay rate exceeds the maximum of the range and receives a performance rating of "fully meets expectations" or above for such year shall be eligible for a lump sum bonus, which shall not be added to base pay, of 2.0% for fully meets expectations, 3.0% for exceeds expectations or 4.0% for outstanding/top contributor, as indicated on Appendix B. Said bonus for the years 2021-22, shall be paid in a lump sum for the period May 1, 2021 to January 1, 2022 (pro rata), and the rest paid by the Village in installments per pay period over the remaining months in the fiscal year based upon the hours worked during the applicable pay period.
+Said bonus for the years 2022-23, 2023-24 and 2024-25 shall be paid by the Village in installments per pay period over the ensuing 12 month period, May 1 to April 30, based upon the hours worked during the applicable pay period.
 If an employee whose existing pay rate is at or below the maximum of the range receives a performance rating of fully meets expectations or above for such year and that corresponding increase to pay would place the employee over the maximum of the range, any percentage over the maximum will not be added to the base rate but instead paid out as bonus in the same manner as described above.